Sunday, October 2, 2016 1:27pm ET by Pressparty

-Exclusive interview with Rebecca Ferguson about new album 'Superwoman' and the inspiration behind its tracklisting
+Exclusive interview with Rebecca Ferguson on new album 'Superwoman' and its tracklisting

-We were ushered into a quiet room, where we excitedly awaited with her friendly team.
-10 minutes later, the gorgeous Rebecca Ferguson entered, with a smile so big and warm, that she immediately made us feel at ease, despite her budding legend status.
+We were ushered into a quiet room, where we awaited with her friendly team.
+Ten minutes later, the gorgeous Rebecca Ferguson entered, with a beaming smile that immediately made us feel at ease, despite her budding legend status.

 When we ask Rebecca if she is aware of the effect her music and voice have on others, she replies: “Sometimes, when I’m on stage, I can see someone become emotional.
 I saw one person cry.”

 As we moved on to how she approaches her writing process, she divulged: “It’s very instinctive.
 Normally, I only need two or three bars and I write instantly.
 It’s very instinctive with all my writing.
 I just do it.”

 Rebecca's first two albums, ‘Heaven’ and ‘Freedom’, sound like the names of novels, so it makes sense that she has also turned her talent now to writing books.